nagayev/js2cpp/README.md

 ## Intro

-js2cpp is a compiler for converting JavaScript to C++!
+js2cpp is a compiler for converting JavaScript to C++.
 In comparison with some other projects like QuickJS compiler, js2cpp generates no-overhead C++ code that can be compiled then.
+**js2cpp is currently an Alpha quality compiler**.
+This means that js2cpp is under heavy development and you have to be ready to encounter some problems.
+Different things may not work well.
+For more information see [STATUS](https://github.com/nagayev/js2cpp/blob/master/STATUS) file.

 ### In